agutierrez63/UE-ObstacleAssault/README.md

 The propject was only meant to be for fun and learning purposes.
 The main goal of the project is to gain a better understadning of UNreal Engine 5.
-In this project I learned about c+= syntax and structure as well as C++ classes.
+In this project I learned about C++ syntax and structure as well as C++ classes.
 Furthermore, I learned about creating member variables and functions such as UPROPERTY, UE_LOG(), FString, FVector, and FRotator.